sonicweaponized/ansible-examples/README.md

 ### ansible-examples

-This repo is for examples related to configuration of aruba/juniper switches, and linux hosts for the it-network team @Shopify.
+This repo is for examples related to configuration of aruba/juniper switches, and linux hosts.